ballerina-platform/ballerina-lang/stdlib/messaging/rabbitmq/src/main/ballerina/src/rabbitmq/Module.md

 The negatively-acknowledged (rejected) messages can be re-queued.

->**Note:** The default thread pool size used in Ballerina is number of processors available * 2.
+>**Note:** The default thread pool size used in Ballerina is the number of processors available * 2.
 You can configure the thread pool size by using the `BALLERINA_MAX_POOL_SIZE` environment variable.

 For information on the operations, which you can perform with this module, see the below **Functions**.